It’s a great time to be a handyman. It’s a solid business model that’s ideal for independent-minded people who want to work for themselves.

 If you can, include an image of the client, which increases credibility.
 And you can’t beat testimonials in your company video.

-Handyman Marketing Idea #3: Prepare for Google Local Service Ads
+Handyman Marketing Idea #3: Google Local Service Ads

 - Have you pay by the lead instead of paying based on traffic.